Montessori Preschool Writing Activities Sequence Chart

 Phonics are sounds produced by letters.
 They sound a lot different than the name of the letter.
 Phonetic knowledge is the basic foundation for meaningful writing, building words, and reading.

-In the Montessori method, Sandpaper Letters introduce sounds.
-They help the child to associate the shape of the letter with the sound and learn through muscle memory. (you can use DIY sensory letters instead).
+In the Montessori method, Sandpaper Letters to introduce sounds.
+They help the child to associate the shape of the letter to the sound and learn through muscle memory. (you can use DIY sensory letters instead).

 When tracing the letters show the child how to trace with two fingers. (index and middle) and not with only the index finger.
 This will give the child a good pre-writing experience.